spamiam03/CheckIn/README.md

 + The system will be responsive, working on both desktop, laptop, and mobile devices

 ## Methodology
++ We will be implimenting the agile style of development.
++ This style of development will allow us to work in sprints to effieciently complete parts of the service.
++ Also this style encourages us to keep up on work.

 ## Project Tracking Software
 + Trello - https://trello.com/b/gXOgDsw9/illya-designs
 + Slack - https://illyadesigns.slack.com

 ## Project Plan
++ Check trello.png and slack.png for look on project tracking software